14 Ways to Relieve Stress You Can Try Right Now

 Yoga helps lower resting cortisol levels and reduces stress.
 Just 20 minutes a day keeps the stress away.
 As a bonus, you’ll become more flexible with healthier joints.

-You can find many yoga routine on Youtube which can be done almost anywhere with an internet connection.
+You can find many yoga routines on Youtube which can be done almost anywhere with an internet connection.

 3. Meditate for 5 minutes